Duration: One month intensive course: 4 hours class time per day, 6 days per week. Sunday’s off for self-study and practice

 Language: The course is taught in simple English

-“Being a physician, I feel that patients come to me with diseases that could’ve been prevented by proper knowledge about diet, lifestyle, common herbs and other preventative practices mentioned in the original Ayurvedic texts.
+“Being a physician, I feel that patients come to me with diseases that could’ve been prevented with proper knowledge about diet, lifestyle, common herbs and other preventative practices mentioned in the original Ayurvedic texts.
 I always feel that due to time constraints, physicians most of the time are not able to educate patients about these preventative practices.
-As patients too only come to a physician when there is a problem.
+Patients too only come to a physician when there is a problem.
 An Ayurvedic therapist plays a very important role in fulfilling this gap between the individual and the physician.
 A well trained Ayurvedic therapist can maintain his/her health and also help and encourage others to live a healthy and balanced life.”
-Dr Arun Sharma, teacher of the Ayurveda Therapist Level 1.

 This course is an outcome of Dr Arun Sharma’s experience as an Ayurvedic physician, influenced by his lineage and many other great teachers that he has studied with.
 It gives proper technique and approach to any student wishing to study this vast subject.
 It is refined from years of practice and teaching, and contains undiluted material taken from great masters like Charaka, Sushruta and Vagabhata.

-Ayurveda is directly translated as the science of life.
-Dr Arun Sharma calls it “the science of common sense”.
+Ayurveda directly translates from sanscrit as the science of life.
+Dr Arun Sharma calls it the science of common sense.
 Ayurveda is a user’s manual for this life and teaches us to live with utmost clarity and awareness towards oneself, life, health, disease, mind and the universe.

-Through our experience of teaching Ayurveda, we found many people try to learn Ayurveda in bits and pieces through various sources, resulting in fragmented knowledge.
-We follow a unique methodology and provide a solid foundation as well as a holistic picture for studying and applying Ayurveda.
+Through his experience of teaching Ayurveda, Dr Sharma found many people try to learn Ayurveda in bits and pieces through various sources, resulting in fragmented knowledge.
+Therefore, we follow a unique methodology and provide a solid foundation as well as a holistic picture for studying and applying Ayurveda.